 Surrey Business Excellence Awards

 This Surrey Board of Trade awards program celebrates Business in Surrey – a great place to live, learn and work!
 The businesses featured each year – the nominees and finalists – have reached a special point of business success.
-The Surrey Board of Trade for the past 18 years have celebrated Surrey businesses in this way.
+The Surrey Board of Trade for the past 19 years have celebrated Surrey businesses in this way.
 During the awards program that takes place in November, attendees learn what the Surrey Board of Trade represents to their business members which is; economic opportunity, workplace development and education, international trade, government advocacy and business connections.
-The 2016 event took place on November 3, 2016.
+The 2017 event will take place on November 2, 2017.

 Surrey is the fastest growing city in Canada and a powerful economic engine in the Lower Mainland.
 With the largest industrial land base in the region, businesses from near and far are looking at Surrey as their choice to do business in.
 Surrey has the advantage of being centrally located in the fast-developing Fraser Valley between the commercial hub of Vancouver and the US Border.